Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

 7. Spider Plant (Chlorophytum comosum)

 This is an easy-to-grow houseplant that can tolerate a little neglect and low light.
 Spider plants are great in hanging containers due to their long, thin leaves.
-They are also very easy to propagate as the parent plant produces baby plants (spiderettes) that can be detached and rooted by placing in water.
+They are also very easy to propagate as the parent plant produces baby plants (spiderettes) that can be detached and rooted by placing them in water.
 Spider plants are good at purifying the air in a room and are believed to be able to remove toxins released from household furnishings.

 Magical associations of spider plants: protection, purification, stamina and productivity.